Applying for a reception place for 2021

 Yes.
 There is no priority for French-speakers and the curriculum is designed for children who will be starting French for the first time as well as those who are already bilingual or have some knowledge of the French language.

 We are not Christians.
 Can we still apply?

 Absolutely.
 As a Church of England School our ethos underpins all of school life, however all aspects of the school day will be relevant and appropriate for all the children on the school roll.
-As we have met with local parents from a range of backgrounds to discuss the plans for the school, feedback has been very clear that the values and ethics that underpin Church of England schools have a universal appeal and are supported by many families of different faiths and no faith.
+The values and ethics that underpin Church of England schools have a universal appeal and are supported by many families of different faiths and no faith.
 We welcome applicants from all backgrounds.
 We are delighted that our school community includes people of all backgrounds.

 When will my child start school?

-When your child starts school depends when they were born, and we do appreciate this can be confusing.
+When your child starts school depends on when they were born, and we do appreciate this can be confusing.
 Please see our helpful chart below.